-Now without further ado, read on to learn more about the ingrown hair-fighting scrub and how you can make it.
+Keep reading to learn more about the how a DIY scrub can fight ingrown hairs—and how you can make one.
 (You'll thank us later.)

 Ingrown hairs tend to be more common in coarse and curly hair types, though they can happen to anyone regardless of texture.

 If you suffer from ingrown hairs frequently, you need to learn how to prevent them—and the best way is to change how to remove hair in the first place.

 As Horn explains, you may get ingrown hairs if you "pull your skin tight during shaving, which allows the cut hair to draw back into the skin and re-enter the skin without growing out first."
 To prevent those, Horn says: "You should shave in the direction of your hair growth."

 Exfoliating at least once per week—by using a DIY scrub like the one below—can also help prevent the formation of new ingrown hairs.